openshift/enhancements/enhancements/storage/csi-driver-install.md

      https://docs.openshift.com/container-platform/4.3/operators/olm-restricted-networks.html but index images should make it easier.

-2. We need a way for a CSI driver operator to say version range of Openshift against which it is supported.
+2. We need a way for a CSI driver operator to say version range of OpenShift against which it is supported.

   A: This is less of a problem with index images because all versions of operator is not available from same source.

-3. Are channel to which user is subscribed to automatically upgraded when Openshift version is bumped?
+3. Are channel to which user is subscribed to automatically upgraded when OpenShift version is bumped?
 For example: If we install an operator from 4.2 channel on OCP-4.2 and then upgrade to OCP-4.3, is subscription updated to use channel 4.3?
 Or this should be handled via `skipRange`?

   A: Channels aren't automatically upgraded on OCP upgrade but we will be using stable and beta channel names rather than version specific channels.As
      proposed above we expect that an operator installed from stable channel will adopt resources created by beta channel.